PromQL Quick Start¶

 Returning Multiple Results from a Single Query¶

-When combining expression results, there is a common pitfall: results with duplicate label sets will be skipped.
-For example, the following query skips sum(b)
+There is a common pitfall when combining expression results: results with duplicate label sets will be skipped.
+For example, the following query will skip sum(b) because both sum(a) and sum(b) have the same label set—they have no labels at all:

 Conclusion¶